lissarubi/dalton-discord/README.md

 # Dalton Discord

-> Dalton Discord is a Vim port of Dalton Theme, check out [Dalton Website](https://edersonferreira.github.io/dalton-website/) to get more dalton theme ports.
+> Dalton Discord is a Discord port of Dalton Theme, check out [Dalton Website](https://edersonferreira.github.io/dalton-website/) to get more dalton theme ports.

 Dalton Discord is a Dalton Theme to [Better Discord](https://github.com/rauenzi/BetterDiscordApp).